Maxwell999b/Midnight-Radiance-Theme/README.md

-# Midnight Radiance Theme
+# Midnight Radiance Theme for Firefox Developer Edition

-Experience the allure of the night with our "Midnight Radiance" theme.
+Enhance your Firefox Developer Edition with the captivating "Midnight Radiance" theme.
 Immerse yourself in a celestial atmosphere where dark purple and blue skies meet, highlighted by the warm glow of orange and yellow accents.
-This theme is designed for those who prefer a stylish and soothing dark theme, with icons set against a backdrop reminiscent of a starry midnight sky.
+Designed for developers and night owls, this theme offers a stylish and soothing dark experience, with icons set against a backdrop reminiscent of a starry midnight sky.

 ## Color Palette:
 * **Dark Purple:** `#1F223D`